 Michaela explains this more in depth on her blog (and I link directly to it above and in the recipe card for your convenience), but you’re essentially going to mix the ingredients in a stand mixer or with a hand mixer to make the cheese ball.

 When it’s all combined, dollop it onto plastic wrap, and wrap it up.
-Using gentle hands, form into the shape of a heart (or any other shape you might desire.)
+Using gentle hands, mold it into the shape of a heart (or any other shape you might desire.)

 Since the cheese ball is sticky, it’s easier to form it when it’s already been wrapped.
 Just don’t wrap it so tightly that you can’t shape it.
 If you want to use your hands on the dough itself, you certainly can, but be forewarned that it’ll be a mess.